NA Meetings – What Are They, How Can They Help Me & Where Can I Find a Meeting?

 800-934-1582

-The philosophies and principles that form the cornerstone for the basis of beliefs held by Narcotics Anonymous can be found in the “Twelve steps and Twelve Traditions of NA”.
+The philosophies and principles that form the cornerstone of beliefs held by Narcotics Anonymous can be found in the “Twelve Steps and Twelve Traditions of NA.”
 In the road to recovery with Narcotics Anonymous, this is the mantra.
-The application of these philosophies by members, directly affects the success and failures associated with overcoming addiction.
 Talking about these ups and downs in a room full of peers has shown to increase the chances of recovery and stave off relapse.

-Narcotics Anonymous has built their organization around these twelve steps:
+Narcotics Anonymous has built its organization around these twelve steps:

 Twelve Steps of Narcotics Anonymous